liampshaw/Smil-Growth-2019/README.md

 *Growth* contains a wealth of time-series data collected from diverse sources.
 Smil fits simple models, most notably the [logistic function](https://en.wikipedia.org/wiki/Logistic_function), to demonstrate how widely applicable they are: from the growth of bacteria to the expansion of rail networks.

 This archive intends to make these datasets available for wider use in statistics teaching.
 Whatever your interest, there is probably a dataset in here for you!

 Thanks to Vaclav Smil for sharing these datasets to make this reanalysis possible.

 ## Details

+### Datasets

+The datasets in `data` are named according to their figure labels in the book itself e.g. `data/1.13.csv` is a csv file corresponding to the raw data points in Figure 1.13.
+All datasets have named columns `x` and `y`.
+Metadata about the datasets (i.e. what the numbers actually relate to) are available in `data/datasets.csv`.

+### Output

+The raw data points and the fitted models are all included in `fits.pdf` together with the legends as in the original book.
+This is intended to help with choosing a dataset to reuse.

+### Reproducing the results

 The analysis can be run using `scripts/run-fits.R`.
 Fits are performed with the custom function `modelDataset` in `scripts/functions.R` which applies a fitting approach depending on the model and saves model coefficients to `outputs/coefs` and a plot to `output/figs`.